EmilyFabulous

 You could also use Christmas funfetti cake mix or yellow cake mix.
 The frosting can also be changed to a chocolate or cream cheese flavor.

-peppermint cake pop
+peppermint cake crumbles.

-Things to Know When Using Candy Coating
+Tips for Using Candy Coating

 All candy coating is different and I found that the Sweet Tooth Fairy brand from Michaels was a bit thicker than I wanted.
 So I added some vegetable oil to thin out the mixture.